 Rabbi Dr. Shmuly Yanklowitz is the President & Dean of the Valley Beit Midrash, the Founder & President of Uri L’Tzedek, the Founder and CEO of The Shamayim V’Aretz Institute and the author of ten books on Jewish ethics.
 Newsweek named Rav Shmuly one of the top 50 rabbis in America and the Forward named him one of the 50 most influential Jews.
 He studied at the University of Texas, Harvard University, Yeshiva University, Columbia University, and was ordained as a Rabbi by Yeshivat Chovevei Torah (the YCT Rabbinical School) in New York where he was a Wexner Graduate Fellow and he received two additional private rabbinic ordinations.
 As a global social justice educator, Shmuly has volunteered, taught, and staffed missions in about a dozen countries around the world and a film crew followed Shmuly for over a year to produce a PBS documentary (“The Calling”) about the training of religious leadership.

 This year, we are honoring the visionary individuals who have helped create Kehillah’s Laboratory for Engineering Arts (LEA): Hagit and Oren Zeev (Eyal ’14, Shira ’19) planted the seed and then provided the financial resources for the creation of the LEA.
-Daniel Kelley, our Technology and Engineering Arts Coordinator, developed the vision for the space together with Jennifer Idleman, Dean of Visual and Performing Arts, and both partnered with Kathleen Edwards, Dean of Math, Science, to developing the lab and its programs.
+Daniel Kelley, our Technology and Engineering Arts Coordinator, developed the vision for the space together with Jennifer Idleman, Dean of Visual and Performing Arts, and both partnered with Kathleen Edwards, Dean of Math, Science, and Technology to developing the lab and its programs.

 For information about sponsorship opportunities, please contact Jenny Circle at email@example.com.